celer-network/sgn-networks/docs/validator.md

 sudo systemctl start sgn-gateway.service
 ```

-## Other operations: withdraw stake, unbond, etc.
+## Withdraw stakes / Unbond validator

-Please refer to the [CLI doc](https://github.com/celer-network/sgn/blob/master/docs/sgnops/sgnops_withdraw.md) and [design doc](https://www.celer.network/docs/celercore/sgn/architecture.html#withdraw-stake) for more details on the withdrawal process.
+Please refer to the [design doc](https://www.celer.network/docs/celercore/sgn/architecture.html#withdraw-stake) for better understanding of the stake withdrawal process.

-1. Initialize a withdrawal of your self-stake:
+1. Initialize a withdrawal of your self-delegated stake:
 ```sh
 sgnops withdraw intend --candidate <candidate-eth-address> --amount <delegate-amount>
 ```
 If the self-delegated stake after the withdrawal is below your `min-self-stake` amout, the validator will transit to `unbonding` status.

 2. After the slash timeout, confirm the withdrawal of your stake: